Adult Education Hour

 Interested in Studying the Bible?

 There are a number of small groups studying Scripture.
 Some groups meet during the day and others at night.
 Many, but not all, gather weekly.
+The groups listed below meet at the church; others meet in local homes.

 Opportunities for Prayer